Table Of Contents

 Preparing the reference index archive

-1. Generate the standard bwa index:
+1. Generate the standard bwa index, using whatever bwa options you need:

 bwa index [OPTIONS] ref.fa